 Call via Skype.
 Skype uses PostgreSQL to store all Skype chat and call activity.
 Call is routed through to an external VOIP service, running on Asterisk, which also uses PostgreSQL.

 Boards flight for Boston.
 The Federal Aviation Authority converted from Oracle to PostgreSQL to track critical information about the layout of all airports in the US.
-FAA requires all new database GIS projects in the organisation use it.
+FAA requires that all new database GIS projects in the organization use it.